VirologyCharite/prseq/README.md

 **Checksum Verification:**

 All benchmark implementations compute SHA256 checksums of sequence IDs and sequences during reading.
-At the end of each benchmark run, checksums are compared across all implementations to verify they read identical data in identical order.
-This cryptographic verification ensures that performance comparisons are valid and that all implementations correctly parse the same files.
+At the end of each benchmark run, checksums are compared across all implementations to verify they read identical data in the identical order.
+This ensures that performance comparisons are valid and that all implementations correctly parse the same files in an identical way.

 To run benchmarks yourself:
 ```bash